IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 ## Upload an object

 A `PUT` specific a path to an object uploads the request body as an object.
-A SHA256 hash of the object is a required header.
-All objects are limited to 10 TB in size This operation doesn't use operation-specific query parameters, or payload elements.
+An SHA256 hash of the object is a required header.
+All objects are limited to 10 TB in size.
+This operation doesn't use operation-specific query parameters, or payload elements.

 **Syntax**